Peeter Järvelaid: Early life and education

 Peeter Järvelaid was born in Tallinn to a military family.
 Järvelaid graduated 1981 from the University of Tartu and received his J. D. from the Moscow All-Union Correspondence Institute of Law in 1990.

 Career

 Since 1981 he taught in Faculty of Law at the University of Tartu.
 In 1992 he became full Professor of Estonian legal history and then in 1993 Professor of Estonian legal history.
 In 1997 the research efforts of Järvelaid received the Fellowship of the Alexander von Humboldt Foundation, which in 1998-2000 and 2012 enabled him to carry out his research activities in the Max Planck Institute for European History of Law and other reputed German academic centers.
 He then moved to the University Nord, which later evolved into the Tallinn University Law School in 2010, where he was Professor of Law, Head of Studies and Dean.
 In 1997–2000, Järvelaid was the advisor to the Estonian Ministry of Justice; he also has been the Rector of the Estonian Academy of Security Sciences (2003-2005) and the Estonian Maritime Academy (2006-2007).
+From the late 2010s he has hold positions in Tallinn municipal administration (Estonian Centre Party).